Management consulting: International standards

 ISO published the international standard ISO 20700 Guidelines for Management Consultancy Services on June 1, 2017, replacing EN 16114.

 This document represents the first international standard for the management consultancy industry.

 Training and certification

 An international qualification for a management consulting practitioner is Certified Management Consultant (CMC) available in the United States through the Institute of Management Consultants USA.
-Additional trainings and courses exist, often as part of a MBA training;
+Additional trainings and courses exist, often as part of an MBA training;